 We’ve worked hard to ensure that images on the website have descriptive alt text to ensure blind or partially-sighted users can still interpret the content.

-Use of white space and large font sizes
+Use of white space and font sizes

 Consistent navigation structure